Great small tents to try for your child’s first independent outdoor adventure

 Based on the above, you will need to find tents that are designed to serve kids of different age groups and interests.
 You must check the following features –

 - Size: Considering your child’s age and the type of camping they may have, the tent should be appropriately sized to accommodate your young adventurer and all their necessary overnight gear (and their friends or siblings) – think sleep mat, sleeping bag, flashlight, games.

 - Portability: Whether it’s a small tent that you can set up in your backyard or a night out in the wilderness, it should be light and easy to carry – for you and your child.
-All the tents we review here come with their own handy carry bag which will fit tents, poles, pegs and guide ropes.
+All the tents we review here come with their own handy carry bag, which will fit tents, poles, pegs and guide ropes.
 You could alternatively purchase a rooftop tent for your vehicle instead, which would let you camp anywhere you can drive.

 - Outdoor Suitability: Some tents for toddlers are for indoor camping only.
 Others can be set up outdoors.
 Then there are sturdy tents for serious campers made to withstand extreme weather conditions such as rain and wind – choose the right type to suit your situation.

 - Easy to Clean: Irrespective of the age of kids, they’ll always be good at making a mess.
 So make sure that the material of the tent you will buy allows easy cleaning.